varocarbas/FlexibleParser/all_readme/NumberParser.md

 ##Introduction

 NumberParser (inside the ```FlexibleParser``` namespace) provides a common framework to deal with all the .NET numeric types.
-It relies on the NumberX clases, four different types performing different actions:
+It relies on the NumberX classes, four different types performing different actions:
 - ```Number```.
 It only supports the ```decimal``` type.
 - ```NumberD```.
 It can support any numeric type via ```dynamic```.
 - ```NumberO```.
 It can support different numeric types simultaneously.